-A retired orchestra conductor is on holiday with his daughter and his film director best friend in the Alps when he receives an invitation from Queen Elizabeth II to perform for Prince Philip's birthday.
+A retired orchestra conductor is on vacation with his daughter and his film director best friend in the Alps when he receives an invitation from Queen Elizabeth II to perform for Prince Philip's birthday.

 Jep Gambardella has seduced his way through the lavish nightlife of Rome for decades, but after his 65th birthday and a shock from the past, Jep looks past the nightclubs and parties to find a timeless landscape of absurd, exquisite beauty.

 Fred and Mick, two old friends, are on vacation in an elegant hotel at the foot of the Alps.
 Fred, a composer and conductor, is now retired.
-Mick, a film director, is still working.
+Mick, a movie director, is still working.
 They look with curiosity and tenderness on their children's confused lives, Mick's enthusiastic young writers, and the other hotel guests.
-While Mick scrambles to finish the screenplay for what he imagines will be his last important film, Fred has no intention of resuming his musical career.
+While Mick scrambles to finish the screenplay for what he imagines will be his last important movie, Fred has no intention of resuming his musical career.
 But someone wants at all costs to hear him conduct again.Written by

 Anonymous Love Revolver

 115 of 163 people found this review helpful.

 Was this review helpful to you?